Choosing Natural Stone for your Project or Home Renovation

-Many Limestones are in more neutral, white, and beige tones with subtle movements and fewer variations.
+Many Limestones tiles and pavers are available in more neutral, white, and beige tones with subtle movements and fewer variations.
 The natural light and muted colours make it a popular choice in Australia since it fits the light coastal vibe.

 If there is more dominant veining, it usually means the stone is harder and has undergone a more thorough process from Mother Nature.

-Travertine features frequent naturally-occurring holes and veins.
-This, in combination with warmer colour notes with interesting patterns and variations, can make Travertine look more rich and organic.
+Travertine tiles and pavers feature frequent naturally-occurring holes and veins.
+This, in combination with warmer colour notes with interesting patterns and variations, can make Travertine look richer and more organic.

-Limestone and Travertine are popular and the current winner of the contest depends on the seasonal trends.
+Limestone and Travertine tiles, pavers, and pool coping, are popular and the current winner of the contest depends on the seasonal trends.
 While Travertine is still popular, the current trend has been moving towards Limestone.

 In addition, as Limestone and Travertine both reflect heat, they stay cooler underfoot and therefore are a great choice for exterior use.

-Travertine or Limestone that is darker in colour and features more veining, variation and interesting colours are popular in colder climates in Europe as well as edgy places that are looking for statement pieces such as Melbourne or Italy.
+Travertine or Limestone tiles and pavers, that are darker in colour and features more veining, variation and interesting colours are popular in colder climates in Europe as well as edgy places that are looking for statement pieces such as Melbourne or Italy.

 The Bottom Line

-Limestone and Travertine are great natural stones that enhance the value of your property, feel soft underfoot and bring a long-lasting premium touch to your home or project.
+Limestone and Travertine tiles and pavers are great natural stones that enhance the value of your property, feel soft underfoot and bring a long-lasting premium touch to your home or project.

 Some of the main differences between the two are that Travertine features naturally occurring holes that can, or don’t have to be, filled.
 While some Travertine is more affordable, expect to be pay a higher price for premium high-grade Travertine.